MichaelAHood/readmissions-risk-scorer/src/data-APIs/discharge-planner/README.md

 `cf push discharge-planner`

-If your API is at the following url: `http://discharge-planner.12.345.678.910.nip.io`, and you want to select a new group of patients for discharge, then query the 'send-records-to-mongo` method, like so:
+If your API is at the following url: `http://discharge-planner.12.345.678.910.nip.io`, and you want to select a new group of patients for discharge, then query the `send-records-to-mongo` method, like so:
 `http://discharge-planner.52.204.218.231.nip.io/v1/send-records-to-mongo`.

 You will receive a response like